Meet our team of highly compassionate professionals

 Carter helps our patients improve their memory, mood, sleep, and executive function through our Brain Fitness Program.
 He conducts a complete neurocognitive battery of tests to determine which areas of a patient’s brain work well and which areas need some work.
 He reviews these results with our patients and then tailors an individualized set of interventions to address their specific concerns and goals.
 Carter also helps with running our neurofeedback program and other aspects of our clinical operations.
 Our patients love his genuine compassionate style and contagious positive attitude.

 Carter received his Bachelor of Science degree in Neuroscience from Brigham Young University.
-He completed an internship for Dr. Ida Sue Baron’s PETIT Study in which he administered neuropsychological assessments to children.
+He assisted with the PETIT Study in which he administered neuropsychological assessments to children.
 Furthermore, he helped research the neuropsychological effects of preterm birth.
 He is the first author for the article “Human Figure Drawing Tests” in the Encyclopedia of Clinical Neuropsychology 2nd edition.

 While pursuing his neuroscience degree he assisted in drug addiction research and facilitated addiction recovery meetings.
 He was a coordinator and taught at upper elementary schools for Dr. Jonathan Wisco’s Anatomy Academy.
 The program teaches children about anatomy, physiology, and nutrition.
 Carter is passionate about the brain’s amazing ability to heal itself and how we can use this concept to help our patients become calmer, more focused, and happier.